 Money, benefits and advice

 - Discretionary Housing Payment (Barnsley Council)

 - Paying for adult social care and about the changes in the Care Act (GOV.UK)

 - About PIP, what it is and how to claim it (Department for Work and Pensions)

 - Getting into jobs and getting on (Department of Work and Pensions)

-- Read Using a personal budget to get into work (InControl and Mencap) or you can listen to Using a personal budget to get into work.
+- Using a personal budget to get into work (InControl and Mencap).
+You can also listen to the information about using a personal budget to get into work.